cyberglad/cyberglad_chris.github.io/_posts/2011-12-31-new-years-eve-is-awesome.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "This is my first post"
 date: 2014-04-30
 ---